North–South Expressway Southern Route: Rest areas

 The North–South Expressway southern route has 8 full rest areas (which includes one overhead bridge restaurant), 20 laybys and one vista point (scenic area) total along both directions of the expressway.
 Every rest area and layby includes, as a bare minimum, car parks and public toilets.
 Most laybys also include public telephones and a small rest hut.
 Depending on location, laybys can also include petrol stations, a surau, and rarely, food courts, independently operated restaurants and automated teller machines.
 Full rest and service areas have all of the above services and are much larger, so they can accommodate more services.
 Several rest areas also have small inns, and most have complimentary Wi-Fi services.
 Vista points only have car parks and are meant for commuters to enjoy the scenery at that location.
 Laybys are found every 25 to 50 kilometres, while full rest areas are found every 80 to 100 kilometres.
 The only vista point on this expressway is in Pedas Linggi.

 History

+Several infrastructures in the Johor state portion of the expressway were constructed by Konsorsium Citra Kontraktor Nusantara, a group of six Indonesian firms and Maha Bina Sdn Bhd of Malaysia.
+The consortium built a 20-km section of the expressway, two interchanges and 12 bridges.